regebro/how-to-diff-xml/talk.rst

 .. note::

-    That wasn't hard, but it didn't give nice diffs.
+    That wasn't hard, but it *also* didn't give nice diffs.

     What you can see here is that instead of inserting a new paragraph three, and then changing the numbering, it modifies paragraph three, reinserts